Ask Slashdot: Best Way To Isolate a Network And Allow Data Transfer?

 Why use multiple computers?
 What's the problem with Virtualization?
 Virtualize the firewall, slap on a tight-ass linux with bare minimums to perform routing/firewalling for the host machine.
 Works great for me.
 Very tiny attack surface (SSH at the very most, if even that.)

-Using a data diode, and careful controls (Score:2)
+Using a data diode, and careful controls (Score:3)

 If you really care about isolation, like the kind we are talking about for SIPRnet and so on then you need to use data diodes and controls.